J-A-K-L-C/.github/profile/README.md

 # J.A.K.L.C

-also known as just another kernel level cheat is a project made by ablue and wok for competitive/fps roblox cheating
+Also known as just another kernel level cheat is a project made by ablue and wok for competitive/fps roblox games

 ## How do i get access?